×

 We asked people if they have access to good medical care in Venezuela.
 They wrote:

 "Healthcare services in Venezuela have been in decline for many years due to the country's economic crisis.
 Access to basic medical supplies and medications is limited, and many hospitals lack the necessary equipment and personnel to provide adequate care.
 In addition, the country's public health system is underfunded and understaffed, leading to long wait times and overcrowded facilities.
-As a result, many Venezuelans are unable to access the healthcare they need, and the quality of care is often substandard," said one person in Venezuela.
+As a result, many Venezuelans are unable to access the healthcare they need, and the quality of care is often substandard," wrote a person living in Venezuela.

 About the Author

-Betsy Burlingame is the Founder and President of Expat Exchange and is one of the Founders of Digital Nomad Exchange.
+Betsy Burlingame Betsy Burlingame is the Founder and President of Expat Exchange and is one of the Founders of Digital Nomad Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.